SchoolProject12345/OCardGame/ChaosCardGame/Data/doc.md

  "n":1 // number of time to repeat the effect for.
 }
 ```
+Additionaly, each effect inside the repeat are evaluated with a special property that can be retrived through `{"type":"property","path":"repeat_depth","attr":""}` and used as an int ∈ [0;n) inside the effects.

 ### Target Change:
 Change the target of every sub-effects to a new target_mode.